ThomasLag/collaboration/readme.txt

 Implementation Details:
 We do the json queries in two different ways, because we tried to import a pycurl but we encountered some problems since we were working on windowns.
-To solve this problem we tried to find compiled the the file but we couldn't.
+To solve this problem we tried to find compiled the file but we couldn't.
 Therefore, for Bithumb we used traditional json queries while for Coinbase we used "xcoin_api_client" functions.
 To find the exchange rate between USD and KRW we used the information from the website "fixer", for which we used again